-You will take action with a significant degree of autonomy, with minimal supervision or direction within agreed guidelines, taking responsibility for accessing support and accepting accountability for determining and achieving personal and/or group outcomes.
+You will take action with a significate degree of autonomy with minimal supervision or direction, within agreed guidelines taking responsibility for accessing support and accepting accountability for determining and achieving personal and/or group outcomes.
 You will gain a systematic understanding of the knowledge base and its inter-relationship with other fields of study.
-You will demonstrate an in depth understanding of some current specialist areas.
+You will demonstrate an in depth understanding of some specialist areas in depth.
 You will be able to operate in complex and unpredictable contexts, requiring selection and application from a range of largely standard techniques and information sources.
 You will be able to work with ideas at a level of abstraction, arguing from competing perspectives.
-You will be able to identify the possibility of new concepts within existing knowledge frameworks and approaches.
+You will be able to identify the possibility of new concepts within existing knowledge frameworks and approaches

-Upon completion of level 6 you will be able to:
+Upon completion of Level 6 you will be able to:

-- 1. Develop a systematic knowledge and understanding of the contractual environment within which design and construction takes place and the contractual arrangements under which projects are carried out.
-(KU KTS) - 2.
-Demonstrate a critical understanding of the technology of building defects and the factors affecting building performance.
-(KU GA) - 3.
-Develop a systematic knowledge and understanding of the philosophy and practice associated with works to existing buildings.
-(KU GA) - Analyse and evaluate of the technological aspects of the building design and production process, structural design, use of performance-based design codes, installation of services and fire safety.
+- 1. Develop a systematic understanding of the contractual environment within which design and construction takes place and the contractual arrangements under which projects are carried out.
+(KU GA) - 2.
+Analyse and evaluate the technology of building defects and the factors affecting building performance.
+(KU KTS) - 3.
+Develop a systematic understanding of the concepts, theories and principles of technical design are based.
+(KU GA) - 4.
+Develop a systematic understanding of the technological aspects of the building design and production process, structural design, use of performance-based design codes, installation of services and fire safety.
 (KU KTS) - 5.
-Analyse and evaluate the management skills, techniques, and cost management systems, procurement strategies and project management techniques necessary to successfully deliver a project from inception to engagement, whilst meeting the requirements of constraints within the project.
+Examine and critically review management skills, techniques, and cost management systems, procurement strategies and project management techniques to successfully deliver a project from inception to engagement, whilst meeting the requirements of constraints within the project.
 (KU GA) - 6.
-Develop a systematic knowledge of the current Health and Safety codes applicable to the construction process with a realisation of the changing nature and development of Health and Safety.
-(KU KTS) Develop, maintain and encourage constructive working relationships within a group.
+Demonstrate a systematic knowledge of the current Health and Safety codes applicable to the construction process with a realisation of the changing nature and development of Health and Safety.
+(KU KTS) - 7.
+Develop, maintain and encourage constructive working relationships within a group.
 Take on a leadership role and resolve conflict through negotiation.
-(GA PPP) - Develop the ability to make and sustain arguments, make judgements and propose solutions based upon complex ideas and concepts in a wide range of formats with a coherent style and structure.
-(GA KTS) - 8.
+(GA PPP) - 8.
+Develop the ability to make and sustain arguments, make judgements and propose solutions based upon complex ideas and concepts in a wide range of formats with a coherent style and structure.
+(GA KTS)

 Evaluate effectiveness of own time management and task management maintain flexibility in planning.
 Identify potential causes of stress and act to minimise their impact.
 (GA KTS)